iXenonN/YouTube-Music-Profile/README.md

 ### ❌ Issue: `'ytmusicapi' is not recognized as an internal or external command, operable program or batch file.`
   - **Cause:** This error occurs when your system cant see the ytmusicapi library (i think).

-  - **Solution:** For me i use windows 11 and i had this issue too but luckily i had a linux installed virtual machine and i executed this command from linux and it worked, so you can try a diffrent operating system.
+  - **Solution:** For me i use windows 11 and i had this issue too but luckily i had a linux installed virtual machine and i executed this command from linux and it worked, so you can try a diffrent operating system and transfer the oauth.json file into your main operating system.

 ### ❌ Issue: `google.api_core.exceptions.NotFound: 404 POST [LINK]`